MarianSchoen/DMC/README.md

 * Correlation per cell type + overall correlation + bootstrapped correlation

 ### scRNA-Seq data
-* Missing reference profiles
-* highly similar/nearly indistinguishable reference profiles
-* wrong reference profiles in X, or the mixtures.
-* algorithms behaviour towards less genes, or less biological variance in the training data (For this, we have to retrain every algorithm.)
+* Fitting correlation model $`r_{ct} \propto \frac{1}{\sqrt(1 + error_{ct}/Var(C_{ct,.}))} - offset_{ct}`$ to deconvolution results obtained on datasets simulated with different variances of cellular composition
+* Performance on simulated bulks
+* Performance on simulated bulks with varying amount of training data
+* Performance on simulated bulks with different gene set
+* Performance on simulated bulks with finer cell type labels obtained by clustering of single-cell profiles

 ## Output:
 RMD knitted html file.
-Or an interactive shiny visualization
+Plots are saved to specified working directory under 'report_plots'

 # Aim of the package:
 ## One model does not deconvolute every data best
 I think that an deconvolution model that is fitted to a tissue scenario leads to the best results.
 However, the same model will underperform in another scenario.
-## DTD is the best algorithm to fit a decnvolution model
+## DTD is the best algorithm to fit a deconvolution model
 DTD sees artificial mixtures during training, and adapts the residuals accorindgly.
 Therefore, the benchmark package will ~~hopefully~~ show that DTD outperforms the other algorithm.